-- 18.(1) The Council must appoint a person as senior manager of the First Nation and may set the terms and conditions of that appointment. - (2) Reporting to the Council, the senior manager is responsible for leading the planning, organization, implementation and evaluation of the overall management of all the day-to-day operations of the First Nation, including the following duties: - (a) to develop and recommend to the Council for approval, human resources policies and procedures for the hiring, management and dismissal of officers and employees of the First Nation; - (b) to prepare and recommend to the Council for approval, descriptions of the powers, duties and functions of all employees of the First Nation; - (c) to hire the employees of the First Nation, as the senior manager considers necessary, and to set the terms and conditions of their employment; - (d) to oversee, supervise and direct the activities of all officers and employees of the First Nation; - (e) to oversee and administer the contracts of the First Nation; - (f) to prepare, recommend to the Council and maintain and revise as necessary the organization chart referred to in section 21; - (g) to identify, assess, monitor and report on financial reporting risks and fraud risks; - (h) to monitor and report on the effectiveness of mitigating controls for the risks referred to in paragraph (g) taking into consideration the cost of implementing those controls; - (i) to perform any other duties of the senior manager under this Law; and - (j) to carry out any other activities specified by the Council that are not contrary to the Act or inconsistent with the senior manager's duties specified in this Law. - (3) The senior manager may assign the performance of any of the senior manager's duties or functions
+18.(1) The Council must appoint a person as senior manager of the First Nation and may set the terms and conditions of that appointment.

+(2) Reporting to the Council, the senior manager is responsible for leading the planning, organization, implementation and evaluation of the overall management of all the day-to-day operations of the First Nation, including the following duties:

+(a) to develop and recommend to the Council for approval, human resources policies and procedures for the hiring, management and dismissal of officers and employees of the First Nation;

+(b) to prepare and recommend to the Council for approval, descriptions of the powers, duties and functions of all employees of the First Nation;

+(c) to facilitate the hiring of qualified employees of the First Nation, as the senior manager considers necessary, and to set the terms and conditions of their employment in written employment contracts;

+(d) to oversee, supervise and direct the activities of employees under their immediate supervision including other managers who have a delegated responsibility to oversee, supervise and direct the activities of employees within those departments or divisions of the First Nation;

+(e) to review, revise, oversee, and administer the contracts of the First Nation;

+(f) to prepare, recommend to the Council and maintain and revise as necessary the organization chart referred to in section 21;

+(g) to identify, assess, monitor and report on financial reporting risks and fraud risks;

+(h) to monitor and report on the effectiveness of mitigating controls for the risks referred to in paragraph (g) taking into consideration the cost of implementing those controls;

+(i) to perform any other duties of the senior manager under this Law and as described in the employment contract; and

+(j) to carry out any other activities specified by the Council that are not contrary to the Act or inconsistent with the senior manager's duties specified in this Law.

+(3) The senior manager may assign the performance of any of the senior manager's duties or functions

-- (a) to an officer or employee of the First Nation; and - (b) with the approval of the Council, to a contractor or agent of the First Nation. - (4) Any assignment of duties or functions under subsection (3) does not relieve the senior manager of the responsibility to ensure that these duties or functions are carried out properly.
+- (a) to an officer or employee of the First Nation; and - (b) with the approval of the Council, to a contractor or agent of the First Nation.

+(4) Any assignment of duties or functions under subsection (3) does not relieve the senior manager of the responsibility to ensure that these duties or functions are carried out properly.